Online vs Home Tuition in Singapore: An Honest Comparison

 The tutor's ability to find the real gap, lessons aligned to the syllabus, and practice between sessions.
 Format is delivery; it does not replace good teaching or a student's effort.

-We offer both online and in-home tuition across our tuition programmes, the pricing page shows costs by level and tutor tier, and you can book a free trial lesson in either format to see what fits.
+We offer both online and in-home tuition across our tuition programmes, the pricing page shows costs by level and tutor tier, and you can request a tutor in either format to see what fits.
 Choose the format that matches your child's age and your schedule, then judge it on whether the gap is closing, which is what actually counts.

 Related guides